The Cross-Wits: 1975–80 version

 Logo for the 1975–80 version of The Cross-Wits.

-The category of the master puzzle was announced at the beginning of each round.
-The contestant captain of one team chose a word in the puzzle, by number and orientation (across or down), and designated one star to play it.
-After hearing a clue to the word, the star had seven seconds to guess it; if he/she failed to do, the captain could offer a guess.
-If the captain also failed to solve the word, control passed to the opposing team.
+Each puzzle's subject was announced at the beginning of each round.
+The contestant captain of one team chose a word in the puzzle and designated one of their celebrity partners to guess it.
+The clue for that word was read, and the celebrity had seven seconds to guess it; if he/she failed to do so, the contestant captain could guess the word, and if he/she could not do so, control of the puzzle passed over to the opposing team.

 A correct answer awarded 10 points per letter in the word.
-The captain could then either choose a word for the other star on his/her team or try to guess the subject of the master puzzle.
-In the latter case, all three team members were given seven seconds to discuss the puzzle, after which the captain could guess.
-A correct solution awarded 100 points, while a miss gave control to the opponents.
-The trailing team at the end of any round had initial control for the next one.
+The captain could then either choose a word for the other star on his/her team or solve the puzzle itself; in the latter case, he/she was allowed seven seconds to confer with their celebrity partners before solving the puzzle.
+A correct guess was worth 100 points, while an incorrect guess gave control to the opponents.
+The trailing team at the end of each round had initial control for the next round's puzzle.

 Starting in 1976, contestants won a prize for solving each puzzle in addition to the 100-point bonus.
 From 1976 to 1979, the category of the master puzzle was not immediately revealed at the start of the first two rounds; any contestant who solved such a puzzle after the first word won a car.
 The host revealed the category if the puzzle was not solved at this point.
 In case a car was won in the first round, the category of the puzzle would be revealed for the second round.
-In 1979, the rules were changed to offer the car only during the second round, with no discussion between the stars and contestant, who was given five seconds to decide on a response.
-The team who solved the puzzle in the first round began the second one, a change intended to deter teams from deliberately losing the first round in order to have a better chance at winning the car.
+In 1979, the rules were changed to offer the car only during the second round, with no discussion between the celebrities and their contestant, who was given five seconds to decide on a response.
+The team that solved the puzzle in the first round began the second one, a change intended to deter teams from deliberately losing the first round in order to have a better chance at winning the car.

 The game continued until time was called, and the captain of the leading team won the game.
 Starting in 1979, a captain whose team scored 1,000 points also won a $1,000 bonus.

 This version was taped before the era of computerized graphics and featured a manually operated game board that used back-lit tiles which illuminated to show the letters in each word.
-Hostess Fiala would use a long pointer to indicate the position of each word on the board, as the numbers on the squares were too small to be seen by home viewers.
+Hostess Jerri Fiala would use a long teacher's pointer to indicate the position of each word on the board, as the numbers on the squares were too small to be seen by home viewers.